 - 1. Contact the Coordinator of Special Populations at 912.443.5717 or e-mail bbeam@savannahtech.edu. - 2.
 Provide documentation from a licensed psychiatrist, a psychologist, or another qualified health professional who is an expert in the field of the disability.
-The professional's report should be dated and signed, and it should be no more than 3 years old.
+The professional's report should be dated and signed.
 The costs of obtaining documentation are the student's responsibility.
 Individual Education Plans are not sufficient documentation for college accommodations.
 Disability related information will be kept confidential and filed in the Office of Special Populations. - 3.
-Meet with disability services each semester to request accommodations.
+Communicate with disability services each semester to request accommodations.
 Savannah Technical College is committed to providing an equal educational opportunity for all students who have a documented disability under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.